 At $0.12/kWh the monthly cost of operation should be around $18-$28/month.
 The compressor and fan only turn on when cooling is needed; once the water reaches your set point they turn off and only the low wattage pump continues to run.

 A common question we get revolves around setting the chiller up on a timer.
 Ideally, you’ll want to keep the water cold at all times.
 There are a few reasons for this –

 - Cold water keeps bacteria (slimy walls) largely under control by slowing or stopping their growth.
 This significantly reduces the amount of maintenance needed to keep your water clean for longer periods of time.
-This means less frequent water changes and that much lower levels of sanitizer being an effective dose (chlorine/hydrogen peroxide/etc.).
+This means less frequent water changes as well as much lower levels of sanitizer being an effective dose (chlorine/hydrogen peroxide/etc.).

 - If you are using it on a regular basis the amount of potential power savings will be fairly insignificant, the heat it would gain in the “off” period still needs to be removed when you turn it back on.
-So, if running is normally cost $18-$28/month you might be able to save $3-$5/month.
+So, if running it is normally costing $18-$28/month, you might be able to save $3-$5/month.
 However, you will have to change water and the filter more often, so it is unlikely to be a net cost savings.